Borra Caves: Geology and formation

-The regional geology in the Eastern Ghats mobile belt, where the caves are located, is represented by the khondalite suite of rocks (garnetiferous sillimanite gneisses, quartzo-feldsphatic garnet gneisses) of Archaen age.
-Quaternary deposits consist of red bed sediments, laterites, pediment fans, colluvium, alluvium and coastal sands.
+The regional geology in the Eastern Ghats mobile belt, where the caves are located, is represented by the khondalite suite of rocks (garnetiferous sillimanite gneisses, quartzo-feldsphatic garnet gneisses) of Archaen age, and Quaternary deposits made up of red bed sediments, laterites, pediment fans, colluvium, alluvium and coastal sands.

-The caves in the reserved forest area basically host a variety of speleothems of various sizes and irregularly shaped stalactites and stalagmites.
-The carbonate rocks are pure white, and coarsely crystalline and the deformed and banded marbles cover a triangular area of 2 km2; surrounded by diopside–scapolite–feldspar calc-granulites.
-The pyroxenite outcrops are dark and massive and include discontinuous calc-silicate bands, some of brown mica and others with calcite.
+The caves host a variety of speleothems of various sizes and irregularly shaped stalactites and stalagmites.
+The region consists of white carbonate rocks, and coarsely crystalline, deformed, and banded marbles cover a triangular area of 2 km2.
+It is surrounded by diopside–scapolite–feldspar calc-granulites.
+The outcrops made of pyroxenite are dark and include discontinuous calc-silicate bands, some consisting of brown mica and others with calcite.

-Formation

-The Gosthani River, which originates from these caves and flows between the solidified stalactites and stalagmites in the karstic limestones formation, is the cause for the development of the odd shapes of structures.
-Water percolating from the roof of the caves dissolve limestone and trickle drop by drop to form stalactites at the roof of the cave and then dripping down to the ground form stalagmites.
-These deposits have developed into interesting forms and structures inside the caves such as Shiva–Parvati, Mother–Child, Rishi's beard, human brain, mushrooms, crocodile, temple, etc. These shapes have captured the imagination of tourists, while some have been given religious interpretations.